Test: SNS Herning and the Stark cardigan

 Disclaimer: Guerric is a reader of BonneGueule and founder of the young brand GoudronBlanc.
 A few weeks ago, he sent us an email telling us that he wanted to write this article "for fun and the desire to contribute, and because SNS really caught my eye".
 The floor is his!

-SNS Herning is a brand behind many special knitting stitches, which produces robust and timeless pieces thanks to traditional know-how.
-Today, like many specialized brands, it must succeed in creating something new without denying tradition.
+SNS Herning is a brand that originated many special knitting stitches, producing robust and timeless pieces thanks to traditional know-how.
+Today, like many specialist brands, it must succeed in creating something new without denying tradition.

-Before telling you everything about one of their flagship pieces, the Stark cardigan, let me introduce the brand to you in detail.
+Before telling you everything about one of their flagship pieces, the Stark cardigan, let me introduce you to the brand in detail.

 SNS Herning: traditional know-how and original knitting stitches